Astroparticle and particle physics at ultra-high energy: results from the Pierre Auger Observatory: Experimental results

 \subsection{Multi-messengers}

 With its high potential in the identification of photons and neutrinos, the Pierre Auger Observatory has a key role in the field of multi-messenger astrophysics.
 Astrophysical neutrinos and photons can be produced in the sources or in their environment, and cosmogenic ones are byproducts of the interactions of UHECRs with the radiation fields permeating the Universe.
-While photons cover travel distances of the order of $\sim 4-5$~Mpc at $10^{18}$~eV, neutrinos allow us to probe sources up to cosmological distances.
+While photons can propagate along distances of the order of $\sim 4-5$~Mpc at $10^{18}$~eV, neutrinos allow us to probe sources up to cosmological distances.
 Their fluxes depend on the properties of the sources and on the composition of the primary beam.
 Photon showers are selected based on the fact that they present a more elongated profile in the atmosphere, and thus a larger \xmax, a steeper lateral distribution and a reduced production of muons with respect to hadronic showers.
 Neutrinos are tagged by selecting young horizontal showers with a large electromagnetic component close to the detector; these events can only be produced by neutrinos as in hadronic-induced cascades the electromagnetic component would be almost completely absorbed in the atmosphere and only muons could be detected in the SD.
 Two main categories of events are considered: Earth-skimming, induced by $\nu_{\tau}$ travelling from below the Earth crust in directions just below the horizon and producing a $\tau$ lepton which can then generate a shower above the SD, and downward-going events due to neutrinos of any flavour.
-The most recent results on cosmogenic neutrinos and photons are shown in Fig.\ref{fig:figmm} \cite{neut2019,phot2022}.\\ Exploiting the very good angular resolution of the Observatory (less than $0.5^{\circ}$ for $\theta > 60^{\circ}$), point-like sources of UHE neutrinos were searched for too \cite{neuPS,neuTXS}.
-Upper limits on the total energy per source have been setup following up binary black hole mergers detected via gravitational waves (GW) \cite{mmNeu}; preliminary results on the photon fluence from selected GW sources were obtained in \cite{mmPho}.
+The most recent results on cosmogenic neutrinos and photons are shown in Fig.\ref{fig:figmm} \cite{neut2019,phot2022}.\\ Exploiting the very good angular resolution of the Observatory (less than $0.5^{\circ}$ for $\theta > 60^{\circ}$), it was also possible to look for point-like sources of UHE neutrinos \cite{neuPS,neuTXS}.
+Upper limits on the total energy per source were setup following up binary black hole mergers detected via gravitational waves (GW) \cite{mmNeu}; preliminary results on the photon fluence from selected GW sources were obtained in \cite{mmPho}.